ErickMwazonga/sifu/system_design/api-gateway.md

 Imagine it as a postman who delivers mail to the correct house, checks the sender's identity, manages delivery schedules, and even translates letters when needed.

-## Examples
-1. AWS API Gateway
-2. Apigee (Google Cloud)
-3. Microsoft Azure API Management
-4. Kong - An open-source API Gateway and platform known for its flexibility and plugin-based architecture.

 ## Core Features of an API Gateway

 ### 1. Authentication and Authorization